-So much has changed since the time of classified job ads, in-person interviews, hand-written thank you notes, and telephone screenings.
+So much has changed since the time of telephone screenings, in-person interviews, and hand-written thank you notes.
 Today’s job seekers face a far different road to employment, primarily due to the influence of technology.
 Online job boards have replaced classified ads; interviews occur through digital screening and platforms like Zoom; communication primarily happens via email or text; networking is made more powerful by online tools like LinkedIn.
 College career centers host far fewer company recruiters on campus, career fairs have gone virtual, and business attire has gone from formal to business casual.
 Facial hair for men is more widely acceptable, and women need to be far less concerned about looking “buttoned up.”

 With all of these behavioral shifts, many parents still insist on giving their college students and grads advice that worked the last time they looked for a job – which in many cases is 15+ years ago.
 And to be perfectly blunt, not only can their advice be out of date, but it can be detrimental.
 While parents have nothing but the best of intentions, some of their advice and direction is simply misguided or wrong.
 They try to provide direction but they don’t know what they don’t know.